A letter from our president

 -Established at Arizona State University in 1958

--Housed in the Greek Leadership Village, which is the housing for all sororities and fraternities at Arizona State University.
+-Housed in the Greek Leadership Village, which is the housing for all sororities and fraternities who elect to live there at Arizona State University.

 FROM THE OUTSIDE LOOKING IN, YOU CAN NEVER UNDERSTAND IT.